-- (3) An action under this subsection must be commenced not later than 5 years after the later of the date on which the victim: - a.
-Was freed from the human trafficking situation; or - b.
-Attained 18 years of age. - 4.6.1 Recommendation: Strengthen existing law to eliminate the statute of limitation for filing a trafficking-specific civil action.
+(3) An action under this subsection must be commenced not later than 5 years after the later of the a.
+Was freed from the human trafficking situation; or b.
+Attained 18 years of age.

+4.6.1 Recommendation: Strengthen existing law to eliminate the statute of limitation for filing a traffickingspecific civil action.
+(See Issue Brief 4.6.)